PandaTechAM/web-lib-panda-table/README.md

 leftFreezedColumnWidth (optional): The width of the left side column when frozen. rightFreezedColumnWidth (optional): The width of the right side column when frozen. leftSideIcon (optional): The icon to display for the left side of the table.
-LeftSideSelfAction (optional): A function to handle the self-action on the left side of the table. setColumnTotalStructures (optional): A function to set the column total structures. handleEdit (optional): A function to handle the edit action for a table row. handleDelete (optional): A function to handle the delete action for multiple table rows.
+RightSideSelfAction (optional): A function to handle the self-action on the right side of the table. setColumnTotalStructures (optional): A function to set the column total structures. handleEdit (optional): A function to handle the edit action for a table row. handleDelete (optional): A function to handle the delete action for multiple table rows.